delexagon/yokadi/README.md

 Streamline t_add->t_due->t_recurs into a single command
 Make sure that everything is the most recent version
 Have multiple arguments in t_list to show multiple projects at the same time
+  - Temporary solution: add keys in project names and exploit SQL LIKE clause
 Make autocomplete for event names, rather than having to type in numbers

 # What is it?